 - Needed to be adjustable

-The hardware was designed around the feature requirements. the most challenging was designing a power source for the Samsung Gear VR as they hardware can hold a charge for several hours, but for a full day event, we would need to keep the unit fully charged.
-This was accomplished by adding a secondary battery source within the unit, which would keep the mobile phone powered through out the day.
+The hardware was designed around the feature requirements.
+The most challenging was designing a power source for the Samsung Gear VR as the hardware can hold a charge for several hours, but for a full day event, we would need to keep the unit fully charged.
+This was accomplished by adding a secondary battery source within the unit, which would keep the mobile phone powered throughout the day.
 The external battery was then removed and charged in the evening.

 The photo of the inside of the casing shows the different components that were integrated into the head unit.